Undergraduate GW Sustainability Scholars Award

 This proposed study seeks to characterize the diversity of pollinator populations of specific plant communities around the campus of George Washington University, as the university plants to re-landscape its green spaces, specifically G Street Park, and re-plant native plant species.

 Sarah Zarsky, Major: Psychology, Minor: Organizational Sciences

-Faculty Mentor: Tara Behrend, Organziational Sciences
+- Faculty Mentor: Tara Behrend, Organizational Sciences

-Project: Workplace Tracking's Role in Sustainability
+- Project: Workplace Tracking's Role in Sustainability

 This project asks how employees are electronically monitored to encourage green behaviors and how such monitoring affects performance and workplace cultures.